PrestonNguyen2001/React-Portfolio/README.md

 - **User Dashboard**: Signed-in users can update their profile information.
 - **Admin Dashboard**: Admins can manage comments, posts, projects, users, and timeline events.
 - **JWT Authentication**: Secure token-based authentication for user sessions.
+- **Blog Functionality**: Admins can post blogs, and users can interact with blog content through comments and likes.